Polynomial Constraints for Robustness Analysis of Nonlinear Systems: Examples

 \subsection{System with Exponential}

 Consider the following system that involves an exponential, which is non-polynomial and asymmetric.

 In addition to the origin, this system has an equilibrium at approximately \((1.26, 1.26)\).
-We examine the region of attraction of the origin.
+We examine the ROA of the origin.
 As before, we take \(\Delta\) to be the difference between the dynamics and the linearization, so \(\Delta(x_1) = e^{x_1} - x_1 - 1\), and we analyze the ROA of the origin of the following system.